minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-flying-saucer.md

 This game was relatively hard for Miki, so I suggest that you do two or three holes in the plates instead of just one.

-It took Miki about 5 minutes to get the kibbles out.
+It took Miki about 5 minutes to get the kibble out.

 ---